Shonu-ff/androidLogo/README.md

-I made an andriod logo with html css and javascript following a tutorial.
+I made an andriod logo with html css and javascript by following a tutorial.